-1. Set up OCO-related areas on the campus and received supplies and equipment.
-2. Received and delivered goods needing security clearance.
-This reguired the coordination of security volunteers assigned to the area and special police services.
-3. Provided an initial inspection/ direction service to drivers making deliveries through the main security entrance to the Village.
-4. Provided assistance for the move in and move out of the athletic teams in the residence area.
+Set up OCO-related areas on the campus and received supplies and equipment.
+Received and delivered goods needing security clearance.
+This required the coordination of security volunteers assigned to the area and special police services.
+Provided an initial inspection/ direction service to drivers making deliveries through the main security entrance to the Village.
+Provided assistance for the move in and move out of the athletic teams in the residence area.
 Provided pickup/delivery of all Canada Post items from the Village.
-6. Received and delivered statistical data and tapes from the various venues to the National Olympic Committee Center for review by the teams.
-7. Received and arranged courier pick up of OCO-related materials sites and offices.
-8. Handled the transfer of Royal Bank pickup and deliveries after 9.
+Received and delivered statistical data and tapes from the various venues to the National Olympic Committee Center for review by the teams.
+Received and arranged courier pick up of OCO-related materials sites and offices.
+Handled the transfer of Royal Bank pickup and deliveries after hours.
 Received and shipped equipment and supplies for materials management.
-10. Assisted the entertainment committee in the setup and take-down of athlete related concerts in the lack Simpson Gym.
+Assisted the entertainment committee in the setup and take-down of athlete related concerts in the Jack Simpson Gym.